mnieber/gen/docs/snippets/blocks.md

 2. block 2 describes `frontend:service`, `donations:view` and `:readme-doc`.
 It references the `donation:process` from its parent block.

-3. block 3 references `donation:process` and `donations:query` (because block 4 is a competing block that mentions `donations:query` in its title).
+3. block 3 references `donation:process` and `donations:query` (because block 4 is a competor-:block that mentions `donations:query` in its title).

 4. block 4 describes `donations:query`.
 It also describes a `:readme-doc` but this resource is unrelated to the `:readme-doc` in block 2.
 This is okay because blocks 2 and 4 are not competing to describe `:readme-doc`, instead they both refer to their "own" `:readme-doc`.